isetareh/cpp-project/README.md

 - **`BaseProperties getBase()`**
   - Returns the base properties of the shape for further calculations.

-### `shape` Library
+### `shape.h`

-The `shape` library extends 2D shapes into 3D by providing functions to create and manage 3D shapes, compute their volume, and calculate their surface area.
+The `shape.h` header file extends 2D shapes into 3D and provides functions to create and manage 3D shapes, compute their volume, and calculate their surface area.

 #### Key Functions